-Our next Bird Count will be in Spring, 2017.
+Our next Bird Count will be Saturday, 21st October at 07:30.
 We meet at the Scout Hall in Pakenham Street – near Laburnum Primary School.
 There should be plenty of car parking available on the day.

 - Autumn 2017: Saturday, April 22nd, 2017

 - Spring 2016: Saturday, October 22nd, 2016